-- Screening for kindy and new to pre primary students
+- Screening for new students

 - Education – for families and teachers

-- Targeted referral services – including assessment and consultation.
+- Targeted referral services – including assessment and consultation

 AREAS OF INTEREST

 A large component of the work of the OT in the school setting is on the students being able to self-regulate.
 There are significant links between sensory processing and self-regulation and through teacher guidance, classroom design and access to equipment and activities, children are better supported to be able to self-regulate.

 All Fremantle LDC classrooms use the Alert program to assist in the development of the student’s self-regulation.
 The Alert program explicitly teaches children that their body has an engine, which can go fast, slow or just right.
 When our engines are “just right”, it is easier to control our emotions, behaviours and attention.
 The children learn that they can change their engine speed, through an “engine changer” which are the sensory systems in our body.